 The Foundation has more than 700 scholarships available to Gulf Coast State College students seeking to offset their educational expenses.
-The application period is open from December 1st to March 15th each year, and is open to all students enrolled or planning to enroll at Gulf Coast State College.
-This past year the Foundation provided more than \$800,000 in scholarship support.
+The application period is open from December 1st to March 15th each year and is open to all students enrolled or planning to enroll at Gulf Coast State College in the fall of each year.
+This past year, the Foundation provided more than \$800,000 in scholarship support.
 Award amounts are determined each year by the Foundation's Board of Directors.
 For more information, please go to www.gcscfoundation.org/scholarships.